TobyBaril/EarlGrey/README.md

 # References

 This pipeline has been designed to be used and shared openly by the community.
-All we ask is that you reference this github repository if you make use of this pipeline in your projects (github.com/TobyBaril/EarlGrey).
+Please cite using the DOI flag above.

+Citation:
+Baril, Tobias, Imrie, Ryan, and Hayward, Alexander.
+(2021) Earl Grey.
+Zenodo doi:10.5281/zenodo.5654616.

 # Installation